bimdata/areas/README.md

 ## Area injection

-Each child component in an area will be able to get some area utilities from the area it leaves in by [injecting](https://vuejs.org/v2/guide/components-edge-cases.html#Dependency-Injection) $area :
+Each child component in an area is able to get some area utilities from the area it leaves in by [injecting](https://vuejs.org/v2/guide/components-edge-cases.html#Dependency-Injection) $area:

 ```javascript
 {